Table Of Contents

 California Bakery is a corner of America in Milan perfect for a good brunch.
 The restaurant is present in several cities around the world.
 There are several stores in Milan.
 We tried the one located in Piazza Sant’Eustorgio, Corso Como and Via San Vittore.
 Here it seems to be right in the USA.
 Pancakes, avocado toast, different kinds of eggs, waffles, bagels and much more.
 The menu is very varied.

-Not to be missed are the real American cheesecakes and Pies.
+Definitely don’t miss the real American cheesecakes and Pies.
 Joy bombs that will make you fall in love!
 Average price: 25 euros.

 Take a look at all the options available.